A Short Guide to Neural Networks. How to Master Them and Become Famous.

 A more advanced approach to neural networks could be found at Udacity.

 The state of computer vision is extremely strong at the moment.
 There are many experienced professionals in the field, great research papers, crowded open source projects.
 But most importantly, there is a crazy number of venture capitalists who want to fund such projects.
-Computer vision has never been a hotter topic in academia and the whole tech industry.
+Computer vision software has never been a hotter topic in academia and the whole tech industry.

 Most of the modern computer vision is driven by deep learning.
 Coloring, video object recognition and labeling are performed using a deep learning approach to computer vision.